Chapter 1:

 Elves Shoot Their Bows Sideways

 Many months had passed since he started living alone.
-He lived in a small apartment that his parents didn't use anymore.
-That winter was the first one when he felt like he could not escape cold wherever he went, and now, summer was starting to pick up.
+The man lived in a small apartment that his parents didn't use anymore.
+The winter after he moved was the first time he felt like he couldn't escape cold wherever he went, and now, the harsh summer was in full effect.

 "Even if I had one, it's not like I could afford using it," he muttered to himself as consolation.